-I’m not buying health insurance on the exchange under Obamacare just yet because I’m still working and getting health insurance through my employer.
+I’m not buying health insurance on the exchange under the Affordable Care Act (ACA) just yet because I’m still working and getting health insurance through my employer.
 I still looked at the premiums offered on the exchange.
 When I retire I will buy health insurance on the exchange before Medicare kicks in.

-Before Obamacare, getting health care coverage is one of the biggest challenges for retiring early.
+Before ACA, getting health care coverage is one of the biggest challenges for retiring early.
 Forget about the cost; just getting a policy is a challenge by itself.
-Obamacare changed all that.
+ACA changed all that.
 Now early retirees can buy health insurance on the exchange.

 400% FPL Cliff